-UK secondary school students offered chance to win a place at a university summer school in Hong Kong!
+UK secondary school students are now being offered a chance to win a place at a university summer school in Hong Kong!

-The Hong Kong Economic and Trade Office in London has launched for the seventh time the Student Competition this year with the title "Hong Kong: the best destination for start-up entrepreneurs!".
-The objective of the Competition is to enable British students to experience Hong Kong’s vibrant ecosystem for developing innovation and technology and the enabling environment for start-ups.
+The Hong Kong Economic and Trade Office in London launched for the eighth time the Student Competition with the title “Hong Kong – Asia’s creative hub” this year.
+The objective of the Competition is to enable British students to learn more about and experience Hong Kong’s vibrant creative industries.

 The Competition offered UK sixth form secondary school students the chance to win a free trip to Hong Kong to attend a summer school programme at a Hong Kong university and have a genuine taste of the university campus life.
-Sponsored by Cathay Pacific Airways and supported by the British Council and InvestHK, the Competition has the participation of three key universities in Hong Kong.
+Sponsored by Cathay Pacific Airways and supported by the British Council, the Competition has the participation of three key universities in Hong Kong.

-To join the Competition, students are invited to compare the situation and developments between Hong Kong and a UK city in their respective policies and measures to support start-ups.
-Suggestions on how to further promote and develop Hong Kong as the best destination for start-ups will have added bonus.
-Students are free to present their submissions through any possible means, such as an essay, a video clip on youtube, a post in a blog, etc. Contestants should submit their entries with an application form by the following means –
+To join the Competition, students are invited to to compare the situation and developments between Hong Kong and a UK city in their respective policies and measures to support any one of the creative industries’ sectors, i.e. film, television, music, design, architecture or digital entertainment.
+Suggestions on how to further deepen relationship between Hong Kong and the UK in the selected sector, or suggestions on how Hong Kong could enhance its current work in supporting that particular sector will have added bonus.
+Students are free to present their submissions through any possible means, such as designing a dedicated website, preparing an essay, recording a video clip or uploading a post in a blog, etc. For essay and blog post, each should consist of no more than 2000 words whilst the duration of a video clip should not be more than 5 minutes.
+Contestants should submit their entries with an application form by the following means –

 a.
 By post to Hong Kong Economic and Trade Office, 18 Bedford Square, London WC1B 3JA; or